Seattle in King County, Washington — The American West (Northwest)

 Erected 2009 by University of Washington.

-Marker series.
-This marker is included in the Medal of Honor Recipients marker series.
+Topics and series.
+This memorial is listed in this topic list: Military.
+In addition, it is included in the Medal of Honor Recipients series list.

-More about this marker.
+More about this memorial.
 Memorial is located on the University of Washington campus

 Regarding Medal of Honor Memorial.
 Since 1862, 3,448 U.S. service members have received the Medal of Honor.
 The memorial is anchored by a five-point star, similar to the medal star.
 At the north point of the circle is a “book stone.”
 A plain serpentine rock that sat for years outside the UW sculpture studio was split open like a book and polished.